 - Digital Art

 Students may also apply to be part of the editorial staff.
-The student editorial staff helps choose which submissions will be published, selects the cover art and design, pairs literary pieces with artwork and photography, helps design the layout, and assists with the publication event at the end of fall and spring semesters.
+The student editorial staff critiques all submissions, helps choose which submissions will be published, selects the cover art and design, pairs literary pieces with artwork and photography, helps design the layout, and assists with the publication event at the end of fall and spring semesters.
 Student editors may also be eligible for a scholarship ($1250 for full-time or $750 for part-time students).
-Deadline to apply to be an editor for the Spring 2015 semester has passed, but students may begin to apply for the Fall 2015 editorial staff.
+Deadline to apply to be an editor for the Fall 2015 semester is Friday, October 2, 2015.